 It's unlikely that users switching to a new platform have only a single pain point to cause such a change.
 As such, users were able to choose multiple options for this question.
-The most common pain point was that the old platform was time-consuming.
+The most common pain point by an impressive margin was that the old platform was time-consuming.
 Better time management impacts every part of the content pipeline and improving it can be an essential way to optimize an organization's performance.